Bands

 The Band of the Ceremonial Guard also participates in the Royal Nova Scotia International Tattoo in Halifax, Nova Scotia, and in 2008 the Band participated in Oslo, Norway as part of HM King Harald V Kings Guard Inspection and the Norwegian Changing of the Guard along with numerous concerts in Oslo.

-Craig has worked with the Ceremonial Guard on many occasions, dating back to 1998, at the Royal Nova Scotia International Tattoo, and also between 2007 & 2010 on their own large scale production, the Canadian beating Retreat Fortissimo, further information on which can be found in the projects sections of this site.
+Craig has worked with the Ceremonial Guard on many occasions, dating back to 1998, where the band performed together with the Woods Manufacturing Company Brass Band at the Royal Nova Scotia International Tattoo from 1998 to 2001.
+In 2004, the band also performed under Craig's direction in a scene of Welsh music, arranged and conducted by Craig, and also featuring the Welsh male choir Cor Meibion Morlais.
+Between 2007 & 2010, Craig worked with the Guard on their own large scale production, the Canadian Beating Retreat Fortissimo, further information on which can be found in the projects sections of this site.

 Cory Band